List of tourist attractions in West Bengal

-Kolkata - now the state capital, is considered to be an ideal hub to cover all the destinations in West Bengal.
+Calcutta - now the state capital, is considered to be an ideal hub to cover all the destinations in West Bengal.
 It is the largest urban center in Eastern India and is well connected by road, rail and air.

 Siliguri - the largest city of North Bengal will be another ideal hub to cover all destinations in Northern Bengal and an alternative to Kolkata.
 This city is the second largest urban center in West Bengal and is also well connected by road, rail and air.